 This myth is stigmatizing the LGBTQ+ community, as it implies that people who are not a part of it do not have to care about what’s going on with this outbreak, which is dangerous misinformation.

-The most important thing you can know about monkeypox right now is that it can affect anyone, regardless of your sexual orientation or partners.
-Everyone should be aware of the risks and educate themselves on how they can best protect themselves, their families, and their partners against monkeypox.
+The most important thing you can know about mpox right now is that it can affect anyone, regardless of your sexual orientation or partners.
+Everyone should be aware of the risks and educate themselves on how they can best protect themselves, their families, and their partners against mpox.

-Fact: Neither vaccine being used to prevent the spread of monkeypox right now is new.
+Fact: Neither vaccine being used to prevent the spread of mpox right now is new.